 DOH-Seminole Promotes Early Detection and Treatment to Fight Breast Cancer

-"Keeping doctor appointments and getting the important screenings, such as a mammogram can help women of all ages to prevent breast cancer and receive the appropriate treatment if it occurs.
-Staying healthy throughout your life can help lower your risk factors," said Donna Walsh, health officer for the Florida Department of Health in Seminole County.
+“Keeping medical appointments and getting important screenings, such as a mammogram, can help women of all ages to prevent breast cancer and receive appropriate treatment when needed.
+Staying healthy throughout your life can help lower your risk factors,” said Donna Walsh, health officer for the Florida Department of Health in Seminole County.

-According to the CDC (Centers for Disease Control and Prevention), not counting some kinds of skin cancer, breast cancer is the most common cancer in women in the United States, no matter a person's race or ethnicity.
-The American Cancer Society estimates 19,130 new cases are expected in Florida this year alone.
-In 2018, 2,955 women in Florida died from Female Breast Cancer.
+According to the CDC (Centers for Disease Control and Prevention), not counting some kinds of skin cancer, breast cancer is the most common cancer in women in the United States.
+Mammograms are the best way to find breast cancer early.
+The American Cancer Society estimates 19,900 new cases and 3,040 deaths due to Female Breast Cancer are expected in Florida this year alone.

 About the Florida Department of Health